wget/hepl-2-cpp-statistics/README.md

     $ git clone https://github.com/wget/hepl-2-cpp-statistics
     $ cd hepl-2-cpp-statistics
     ```

-2. from the root of the directory where you cloned this repository, clone the library to `src/lib/`:
+2. From the root of the directory where you cloned this repository, clone the library to `src/lib/`:
     ```
     $ git clone https://github.com/wget/hepl-2-cpp-lib src/lib/utils
     ```

 3. This project is built with Qt and requires to have MOC files (`.cpp` usually beginning with the `moc_` prefix).
-Generating moc files is only needed on Qt files containing Qt classes making use of the `Q_OBJECT` macro.
-While our Makefile is taking care of regenerating these moc files for you, you may want to regenerate them manually with:
+Generating MOC files is only needed on Qt files containing Qt classes making use of the `Q_OBJECT` macro.
+While our Makefile is taking care of regenerating these MOC files for you, you may want to regenerate them manually with:
     ```
     $ moc ./src/lib/graph/Graph1DContinu/graphstat1dcontinue.h > ./src/lib/graph/Graph1DContinu/moc_graphstat1dcontinue.cpp
     $ moc ./src/lib/graph/Graph1DDiscret/graphstat1ddiscrete.h > ./src/lib/graph/Graph1DDiscret/moc_graphstat1ddiscrete.cpp
     $ moc ./src/lib/graph/Graph2D/graphstat2d.h > ./src/lib/graph/Graph2D/moc_graphstat2d.cpp
     ```

-   The moc files are tighly coupled to the version of the Qt library being installed on the system.
-Therefore they need to be regenerated each time the Qt library is being updated on the system.
+   The MOC files are tighly coupled to the version of the Qt library being installed on the system.
+Therefore they need to be regenerated each time the Qt library is being updated on the system. [src.](https://doc.qt.io/qt-5/moc.html)

 4. Still from the root of this repository, build the project with:
     ```